pingcap/tidb-operator/en/deploy-tidb-operator.md

 3. Configure TiDB Operator

     TiDB Operator embeds a `kube-scheduler` to implement a custom scheduler.
-To configure the Docker image's name and version of this built-in `kube-scheduler` component, modify the `./tidb-operator/values.yaml` file.
+If you need to deploy `tidb-scheduler`, modify the `./tidb-operator/values.yaml` file to configure the Docker image's name and version of this built-in `kube-scheduler` component.
 For example, if `kube-scheduler` in your Kubernetes cluster uses the image `k8s.gcr.io/kube-scheduler:v1.16.9`, set `./tidb-operator/values.yaml` as follows:

     ```shell
     ...